 According to the Department of Mines, Industry, Regulation and Safety (DMIRS), a buyer’s agent is a “…licensed real estate agent or registered sales representative who undertakes real estate transactions while representing a buyer for the purchase of a property.”
 Whereas a selling agent acts in the best interests of the seller, a buyer’s agent acts exclusively for the buyer.

-What’s the difference between a buyer’s agent and a selling agent?
+What’s the difference between a Buyers Agent and a Real Estate Agent?

 Are buyer’s agents regulated?